Sukumar Sen

 Career

 OverviewSukumar Sen had a dual career as both a civil servant and a distinguished linguist.
 He joined the Indian Civil Service in 1921 and served in various districts as an ICS officer and judge.
-He was appointed Chief Secretary of West Bengal in 1947 before being sent on deputation as Chief Election Commissioner.
-Concurrently, he was a professor at the University of Calcutta for thirty-four years, specializing in Bengali linguistics while maintaining expertise in Pāli, Prakrit, and Sanskrit.
+He was appointed Chief Secretary of West Bengal in 1947 before being appointed as India's first Chief Election Commissioner in March 1950.
+Concurrently, he was a professor at the University of Calcutta for thirty-four years, specializing in Bengali linguistics and Old Indo-Aryan syntax while maintaining expertise in Pāli, Prakrit, and Sanskrit.
 He retired from the university in 1964.

 Achievements